Let’s talk about writing a project description.

 That’s why you decided to create profiles on Dribbble and Behance.
-That’s why you started posting your magnificent work on Instagram, hoping that clients would scroll through this platform and find your profile.
+That’s why you started posting your magnificent work on Instagram.
+You hoped that clients would scroll through this platform and find your profile.

-Being an overachiever (there’s no shame in that!), you also decided to make an online portfolio, just in case recruiters are interested in seeing all your work in one place.
-You worked on the design, finding the right balance between the website style you like and the one clients find visually attractive.
+Being an overachiever (there’s no shame in that!), you also decided to make an online portfolio.
+You know, just in case recruiters are interested in seeing all your work in one place.
+You’ve worked on the design.
+Also, you found the right balance between the website style you like and the one clients find visually attractive.
 And you succeeded 一 you are satisfied with how the design turned out, and it will almost certainly knock recruiters of their feet.

-Now, it’s time to focus on the content of your portfolio website 一 the About Page, your blog posts, Contact Page, etc. Although all of the mentioned pages are crucial for any online portfolio, you have to admit that the Projects page is an essential part of an online portfolio.
+Now, it’s time to focus on the content of your portfolio website 一 the About Page, your blog posts, Contact Page, etc. All of the mentioned pages are crucial for any online portfolio.
+However, you have to admit that the Projects page is an essential part of an online portfolio.

-Yes, a Projects page is there to inform potential clients about the projects you have done, the style you used, how proactive and productive you are, whether you are a team player or not, how communicative you are, etc. Honestly, a Projects page can even tell more about you than the actual About page, which is why we would advise you to focus on perfecting your project design and descriptions.
+Yes, a Projects page is there to inform potential clients about the projects you have done, the style you used, how proactive and productive you are, whether you are a team player or not, how communicative you are, etc. Honestly, a Projects page can even tell more about you than the actual About page.
+Hence why we would advise you to focus on perfecting your project design and descriptions.

 If writing isn’t your strong suit, and you remember hating writing essays way back in college, you’ll probably find writing a project description easier said than done.
 No worries 一 that’s why we have decided to write down a few tips that can help you create project copies clients would find intriguing, and amusing.